dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 For more on _creating_ and _using_ CLDF-datasets, have a look in [these cookbook tutorials](https://github.com/cldf/cookbook/tree/master#readme)

 One good way of learning how CLDF works is to poke around in existing datasets.
-Open the files, check what’s in there, form assumptions and then check if the assumptions are always true.
+Open the files, check what’s in there, form assumptions and then check if the assumptions are always true (e.g. "are all languages in the ValueTable in the LanguageTable?", "how does Code_ID work in the ValueTable?" etc).
 Below are two recommended starter-datasets

  -   Wordlist: [NorthEuraLex v4.0](https://github.com/lexibank/northeuralex/tree/v4.0/cldf)
  -   Structure: [Grambank v1.0.3](https://github.com/grambank/grambank/tree/v1.0.3/cldf)

 # Acknowledgements

 This document has received valuable input from Robert Forkel, Christoph Rzymski, Russell Barlow, Stephen Mann, Cristian Juárez, Tihomir Rangelov and Ezequiel Koile.
+I am grateful to them for sharing their expertise and improving this guide.

 ## References